OWASP/www-project-spvs/1.0/OWASP_SPVS_1.0_How_To_Use_SPVS.md

 ## Overview
 The **OWASP Software Pipeline Verification Standard (SPVS)** is a structured framework for evaluating and improving the security of software delivery pipelines.
-It is modeled after the **OWASP Application Security Verification Standard (ASVS)** but focuses on the security of build, deployment, and operational automation across CI/CD environments.
+It is modeled after the **OWASP Application Security Verification Standard (ASVS)** but focuses on the security of build, deployment, and operational automation across software pipeline environments.

 SPVS defines controls for each stage of the software pipeline: